 The physiotherapist will then design a treatment plan for you which will include one or more of the following:

-Please ensure you are dressed appropriately for the appointment, i.e. loose clothing.
-T-shirt, if it’s a problem area of your shoulder/elbow etc. If the problem area is your knee/leg then wearing shorts or loose jogging bottoms would be advisable.
+Please ensure you are dressed appropriately for the appointment, i.e. loose clothing or a T-shirt, if it’s a problem area of your shoulder/elbow etc. If the problem area is your knee/leg then wearing shorts or loose jogging bottoms would be advisable.

-Your follow up appointments will be made by the attending physiotherapist and will last up to 20 minutes.
+Your follow up appointments will be made by the attending physiotherapist.
 You will receive a confirmation via text of the appointment and an appointment card can be provided with contact numbers should you need to change the appointment.